valboz/VBMicrolensing/docs/python/MultipleLenses.md

 Once the configuration is specified, we can make all calculations we want with the same configuration.
 If we want to change the lenses configuration, we need to call `SetLensGeometry` again.

+Note that we do not impose that the total mass be 1.
+We remind that the coordinates are in units of the Einstein radius for a unitary mass.

 ## Multiple lensing with point sources

 For point sources, we can calculate the magnification with the `MultiMag0` function.
 This depends on the source position $y_1$, $y_2$.
 Here is an example: